Koi-sof/Phase-4-Group-9-Project-Sentiment-Analysis/README.md

 ### 5.2 Performance Results

 The models were evaluated on the test set, and their performances were compared.
 The results showed that the **LinearSVC** model performed the best in terms of F1-score, closely followed by **Logistic Regression**.

+The `LinearSVC` model was trained again with balanced classes and n-grams and achieved the best results across all three classes.

 SVM with N-grams and Balanced Classes Results: